 Learn how to grow feijoa in this article.
-If you live in a cold temperate or subtropical climate growing feijoa (Pineapple Guava) is really easy for you.
+If you live in a mild temperate or warm subtropical climate, growing feijoa (Pineapple Guava) will be really easy for you.

 USDA Zones— 8 to 11

-Feijoa, or pineapple guava is a large and attractive evergreen shrub that is native of South America.
+Feijoa or pineapple guava is a large and attractive evergreen shrub that is native of South America.
 It belongs to the myrtle family (Myrtaceae) and is widely known with the name of guaiabo, pineapple guava, guavasteen.
-However, it is not a real guava and generally grown for its ornamental values and sweet, aromatic fruits that taste like a combination of guava, pineapple and mint.
+However, it is not real guava and generally grown for its ornamental values and sweet, aromatic fruits that taste like a combination of guava, pineapple, and mint.

 Growing Habit of Feijoa

-These fruits have the shape of an oval, similar to chicken egg and they look like guavas with a flavor of pineapple, guava and mint.
+These fruits have the shape of an oval, similar to chicken egg and they look like guavas with a combined flavor of pineapple, guava, and mint.

 How to Plant Pineapple Guava